Skip to content

 • Zero: All invoices are fully paid — no outstanding balance.

-You can filter the ledger by date range to see transactions within a specific period.
+Tap the date filter toggle at the top of the ledger to reveal From and To date fields.
+Set the dates to narrow the view to a specific period.
 The opening balance is always shown at the top regardless of the date filter.

 Click Export on the ledger view to download the statement as a CSV file.
 The CSV contains all visible rows including the opening balance entry.